marlowe-contrib/marlowe-oracle-service/docs/guide-to-implement-a-new-validator.md

 Some knowledge about the Cardano blockchain and the EUTxO model will be necessary, and knowledge about Aiken and Typescript will also be helpful.

-Before going into the implementation of a new validator, we must understand what the [validator](https://github.com/marlowe-contrib/marlowe-oracle-service/blob/main/docs/design.md#33-oracle-bridge-validator) does.
+Before going into the implementation of a new validator, we must understand what the validator should do.
+For more information on why these validations ensure a correct usage of the feeds, you can check out the [design document](https://github.com/marlowe-contrib/marlowe-oracle-service/blob/main/docs/design.md#33-oracle-bridge-validator).
 So, let’s quickly revise the checks that the validator performs.
 If the redeemer is True we want to check that the transaction is correctly built and the feed is used accurately too, so we run the following validations:

 -   The datum of the continuing output doesn’t change